waredaniel/Capstone/README.md

 * 2:30 Working on resolving bug re:unity editor version
 * 4:09 Restarting project due to unresolved editor issue
 * 4:48 EOD- recreated most of project in new working file

+## Sunday, 9/25

+* Continue reconstructing node graph editor in new project file